-Winegrower: Valentina Passalacqua
+Winemaker Valentina Passalacqua

-Region: Apulia (Italy)
+Region: Puglia (Italy)

 Surface Winery: 80 ha

-Certification: Organic Wine (AB)
+Certification: Organic wine (AB)

-|Valentina Passalacqua, a winegrower working in the Gargano region in the north of the Puglia vineyards (the Great Italian South!), offers pure wines, highlighting the minerality of her limestone terroir.
+Valentina PassalacquaWinemaker is committed to the Gargano region in the north of the Puglia vineyards (the Italian Deep South!) and offers natural winesThe wine is pure, highlighting the minerality of its limestone terroir.

-After studying law and starting her career in the London business community, Valentina Passalacqua returns to the land, and takes over the family Winery in the town of Apricena, Italy.
-She explains this choice in particular following the birth of her daughter Giula.
-She then realizes that she wants to return to a simple life, more coherent with what she was able to live during her own childhood, and thus leaves the comfort (and stress) of her London life.
-Winery has been run by her family for several generations and consists of 80 hectares of vineyards on the Adriatic coast.
+One of the reasons for this choice was the birth of her daughter Giula.
+She realised that she wanted to return to a simple life, more in keeping with her own childhood, and leave the comfort (and stress) of her London life behind.
+Winery has been in her family for several generations and consists of 80 hectares of vineyards on the Adriatic Sea.
 Around it?
-The Gargano National Park (there are sadder and less beautiful places in the world!).
-Here there is a terroir made up of Kimmeridgian limestone soils from the Jurassic (similar to Chablis) which gives a certain minerality to the wines produced.
+The Gargano National Park (there's nothing sadder or less beautiful in the world!).
+The terroir here is made up of Jurassic Kimmeridgian limestone soils (similar to Chablis), which give a certain minerality to the wines produced.

 Organic and natural wines